 If we can believe the many “twins studies”, our child’s future is largely dictated by genetics, mapped at conception.
 So why not jump into the passenger seat and just enjoy the ride?
 Because most of us sense that we do have a role besides worrying, loading and unloading babies in car seats, and embarrassing them by the mere fact of our existence when they become teenagers.

 My own experience leads me to believe parents have an enormous influence on our children, especially in the areas of self-confidence, security, sense of self.
-We are the ones who help our child to “feel comfortable in his own skin”, to stay inner-directed, intrinsically motivated.
-We encourage our baby to know himself, to stay in tune with his genetic propensities, his talents and desires.
-We can’t change our child’s nature, but we do have the power to help him feel connected to who he is and feel satisfaction (or dissatisfaction) with that person.
+We are the ones who help our children to “feel comfortable in their own skin”, to stay inner-directed, intrinsically motivated.
+We encourage our babies to know themselves, to stay in tune with their genetic propensities, their talents and desires.
+We can’t change our children’s nature, but we do have the power to help them feel connected to who they are and feel satisfaction (or dissatisfaction) with that person.

 Here are some ways to encourage a baby’s secure and positive sense of self…